nshafer/django-hashid-field/README.rst

 Django Hashid Field
 ====================

+> [!CAUTION]
+> This library has been retired.
+It is no longer recommended for new projects.
+Existing projects do not require
+> changes, but should consider migrating to a different library.
+See the [RETIRED](RETIRED.md) document for more
+> information.

 A custom Model Field that uses the `Hashids <http://hashids.org/>`_ `library <https://pypi.python.org/pypi/hashids/>`_ to obfuscate an IntegerField or AutoField.
 It can be used in new models or dropped in place of an existing IntegerField, explicit AutoField, or an automatically generated AutoField.